BA, BEd, MA, PhD

 BA, East Asian Studies, McGill University, 2006.

-At its core, most of my teaching practice centres on using culture to compel students to question what they've assumed to be normal and forever-is and will-be.
+At its core, my teaching centres on using expressive culture to compel students to question what they've assumed to be normal, forever-is and will-be.
+I also use expressive culture to provide students with the corollary tools necessary to assess and articulate the present moment as a historical (and contingent!) outcome.

 I pride myself on providing challenging but comfortable classrooms.
 I am a demanding but attentive teacher.
 The baseline values of my classroom are respect and integrity.
 That said, I employ humour: I tease my students and myself (a lot).